Man-sitting-at-table-with-window-scene

 There are two main types of nudges:

-• complete inaction by the taxpayer.
+• complete inaction by the taxpayer (not recommended)!

 The educational letters do not necessarily require a response to be sent to HMRC.
 However, taxpayers are encouraged to carefully review their affairs, because HMRC will come down harder on taxpayers who received fair warning that they ought to do so if tax is later found to be underpaid.